- B.C. Home

 Case Example #1

-A single person is residing in an MoH approved alcohol and drug residential treatment program.
+A single person is residing in a substance use treatment facility licensed under the CCAL Act.
 This client has been in receipt of income assistance for several months and checked into the facility January 15 and will remain in the facility until February 15.
 The client would like to maintain their place of residence ($400 rent) while in the facility.

 January assistance (issued at the end of December): Because the client received their full income assistance for January at cheque issue, they are not eligible for comforts allowance in January.
 The daily user charge for January 15 – 31 may be issued to the facility, assuming the client resides at the facility for this period of time.